upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 Any feedback?
 [Leave a comment](https://github.com/upthebuzzard/upthebuzzard.github.io/issues/11).

-# Edge Cases, Worries, Weaknesses, Maybes
+# Edge Case

+* None known right now, but every play unearths a few.

+# Worries & Weaknesses

 * So far, the rules have mostly been tuned for 2 players.
 We anticipate there will be a need to adjust some details for more players to keep things balanced.
-* Perhaps the heap could be built from 2 or more decks of cards?
-* No reason why the heap can't expand out beyond the 5x5 grid with discards.
+* With a group of experienced players, it is possible that no-one will win.

+# Maybes

-* Maybe there is a better metaphor than Tasmanian Devils?
+* Is there a better metaphor than Marsupials?
-   * Marsupials !
    * ... which do not carry food in their pouches :-(
+* The heap could be built from 2 or more decks of cards?
+* Reduce the max step uphill to 2 (or 3 with a diamond)?
+* Make better use of the hearts?
+* Have fighting/movement depend on interactions between the suit of the heap card and the suits in the pouch?
+* To counter the possibility that a group of experienced players might permanently prevent each other from winning, have a difficulty level which decrements every few rounds to make it easier for someone to win:
+   * reducing the number of food items needed to win?
+   * reducing the height the winner needs to achieve?
+   * increasing the manium pouch size?
+   * increasing the maximum uphill step?

 # Alternative Names